When to File

 - Arrange for the Board office to receive license verification letters from each jurisdiction (state, U.S. territory or District of Columbia) where you are now, or have ever been, licensed, sent directly from the jurisdiction to the Board office.

 - If you have ever been licensed in another jurisdiction, request a self-query from the National Practitioner Data Bank.
 When you receive the report, send the original to the Board office.

 - Submit your completed, signed and notarized Jurisprudence Examination for Dentist Candidates.

-- Complete the Criminal History Record Check Authorization form to request state and federal criminal background checks.
+- Complete the Criminal History Record Check Authorization form to request State of Delawarew and Federal Bureau of Investigation criminal background checks.
 Follow the instructions on the authorization form to arrange to be fingerprinted.